Power Comics: Effect of television on the comics industry

-The history of Power Comics is really a history of the managed decline of the British comics industry in general during the 1960s, in the face of falling sales resulting from the growing power of television.
-In the course of that decade, the British television industry introduced a new channel (BBC2 in 1964), cheaper television sets (in consequence of the transistor revolution), hire-purchase (broadening the market so that anyone could afford a TV), and — dealing a near death-blow to mass-market comics — launched British television into colour in Christmas 1969.
+The history of Power Comics reflects the managed decline of the British comics industry in general during the 1960s, in the face of falling sales resulting from the growing power of television.
+With the advent of commercial television in Britain in 1955, displacing the staid, old-fashioned children's television offered by the BBC up to that point, comics circulation began to decline, and the decline accelerated as competition from television increased.
+In the course of the 1960s, the British television industry introduced a new channel (BBC2 in 1964), cheaper television sets (in consequence of the transistor revolution), hire-purchase (broadening the market so that anyone could afford a TV), and — dealing a near death-blow to mass-market comics — launched British television into colour in Christmas 1969.

-With the advent in Britain of commercial television, in 1955 – displacing the staid, old-fashioned children's television offered by the BBC up to that point – the ever-increasing competition from TV began a continuous (and accelerating) decline in comics circulation.
-Throughout the 1960s, in consequence, the circulation wars fought in the comics publishing industry were fought out against a backdrop of ever-declining circulation figures.

-In a limited market such as the UK, Odhams took a big risk to launch five titles.
-It has been suggested that it was common practice for a publisher to quickly clone a successful title, in order to forestall its competitors from doing so, but it does not seem to be the case here.
+In the limited UK market, where circulation wars in the comics publishing industry were being fought against a backdrop of ever-declining circulation figures, Odhams took a big risk in launching five titles.
+It has been suggested that it was common practice for a publisher to quickly clone a successful title, in order to forestall its competitors from doing so, but that does not seem to have been Odhams' strategy.
 Smash's only distinctive feature was its American superhero strips, so Fantastic and Terrific (which most of the time contained only Marvel superhero strips) might loosely be described as clones of Smash!, even though they lacked any humour strips, but IPC had an exclusive licence from Marvel Comics to reprint Marvel's strips in the UK, which precluded anyone else from doing so.

 1968 economic crisis

-The actual answer lies in the unexpected nature of the economic crisis of 1968 that hit the British economy, resulting in the devaluation of the Pound.
+The actual cause of the closures lies in the unexpected nature of the economic crisis of 1968 that hit the British economy, resulting in the devaluation of the Pound.
 The economic chaos began with a Sterling crisis in Britain in 1967, leading to devaluation in November.
 There then followed a crisis for the U.S. dollar in March 1968, which had a cascade effect on the international economic system, sending first the French franc and then the West German Deutsche Mark into devaluation, and culminating in a new Sterling crisis in Britain in November 1968.